Azure/ARO-RP/docs/prepare-a-shared-rp-development-environment.md

    Note: in production, two additional keys/certificates (rp-mdm and rp-mdsd) are also required in the $KEYVAULT_PREFIX-svc key vault.
-These are client certificates for metric and log forwarding (respectively) to Geneva.
+These are client certificates for RP metric and log forwarding (respectively) to Geneva.

    If you need them in development: